 At the bare minimum, “orientation” is defined as “a program of introduction for newcomers to a college or other institution.”
 TransAm’s Training & Development team takes it a step further.
-Not only does our team help new drivers orient themselves within the TransAm family, they also help mentees become confident drivers so that they can be successful in the trucking industry.
+Not only does our team help new drivers orient themselves within the TransAm family, they also help recent graduates become confident drivers so that they can be successful in the trucking industry.

 Tried and True

 TransAm’s orientation is unique because our Training & Development team consists of former TransAm Trucking independent contractors and company drivers.
 Four of our team members even went through TransAm’s training program.
-Our mentee drivers are trained by people with firsthand knowledge of TransAm and the trucking industry.
+Our new drivers are trained by people with firsthand knowledge of TransAm and the trucking industry.
 They believe in the program because it helped them become successful truck drivers.
 Now they are helping other newcomers succeed.